apache/mxnet/docs/tutorials/basic/symbol.md

 (a, b, c)
 ```

-Most `NDArray` operators can also be applied to `Symbol`, for example:
+Most operators supported by `NDArray` are also supported by `Symbol`, for example:

 ```python
 # elemental wise multiplication